MaynardMiner/MM.Hash/README.md

 **Known Issues**

 -T-Rex miner API does not work in Unix.
 In order to attain hashrates, MM.Hash must read data from logs.
 This creates a small latency between MM.Hash and T-Rex.
 It cannot be avoided.
-Please contact developer and inform him you wish a working API version for Unix.
+Please contact/bribe developer and inform him you wish a working API version for Unix.

 -Autofan: HiveOS considers MM.Hash as a single miner.
 Therefor when MM.Hash switches to another miner, HiveOS may occasionally take a min. to switch to the API of the new miner in question.
 Occasionally this causes the error due to the fact that HiveOS didn't realize the miner switched.
 It a latency issues between HiveOS and MM.Hash.
 It cannot be corrected.